sreedatta-v/Forage-Data-Visualization/README.md

 Why is this so?

-Think about the importance of strategy, awareness and education, analytics and inspiration.
+Consider the importance of strategy, awareness and education, analytics and inspiration.

 Here is a hint: Calculating the following measures could help to define proper KPIs: